CommitThis/black-box-bmv2/bmv2-docker/README.md

 # Behavioral Model Docker

-Library and DOckerfile for building and running the Behavioral Model using Python.
+Library and Dockerfile for building and running the Behavioral Model using Python.

 > **Note:** The docker image, because it is used for both running BMv2, and used